ietf/www.ietf.org/Guide to bringing new work to the IETF.md

 DISPATCH groups help participants identify whether the work is a good fit for the IETF, and whether it should be advanced in a particular working group, might justify a new working group, or requires further progress before entering the standards process.
 The DISPATCH process is limited and focused, and tends to be the best choice for I-Ds that propose a specific technology, but is equally appropriate for all types of I-D.

 While presentations at DISPATCH sessions are typically focused on an I-D, the associated mailing lists can be useful places to begin a discussion even before an I-D has been written.
-Each IETF Area also has an area working group; for areas without a dedicated dispatch group, one function of these area groups is to help guide new work.

 Each IETF [Area](https://www.ietf.org/process/areas/) also has an area working group; for areas without a dedicated dispatch group, one function of these area groups is to help guide new work.